seadowg/leave/README.md

 	leave in x

-This will pop up a growl (remember not to close the terminal) in x minutes.
+This will pop up a growl in x minutes.
 You can also specify a time:

 	leave at x